Paddy Brennan (jockey): Awards

 In 2005 Brennan won a Lester Award for conditional jockey of the year.
 In 2022 he won a Lester for jump ride of the year winner, for his ride on Knight Salute in the Anniversary 4-Y-O Novices' Hurdle at Aintree on 7 April 2022.

 Personal life

-Brennan married nurse Lindsey Hunting in 2013 and has three children.
+Brennan married nurse Lindsey Hunting in 2013 and has three children, called Jack, Ollie, and Chloe Brennan.
 Nacarat, winner of the Betway Bowl at Aintree in 2011, was a guest at the wedding reception.